Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Data

 \section{Data}

-For our analysis, we combine photometric data originating from the VST and VISTA telescopes with spectroscopic redshifts taken from a number of surveys.
+For our analysis, we combined photometric data originating from the VST and VISTA telescopes with spectroscopic redshifts taken from a number of surveys.
 Here, we provide details of the particular datasets.